Google's Neural Matching

 Algorithms are designed to offer a step-by-step process for resolving issues or carrying out particular tasks.
 An algorithm’s ultimate objective is to take a series of inputs and produce the desired output systematically and repeatedly.

-Difference between neural matching and RankBrain
+What is the difference between neural matching and RankBrain?

-Both RankBrain and neural matching are parts of Google’s search algorithms, although they differ in various areas.
+Both RankBrain and neural matching are parts of the search engine’s algorithms, although they differ in various areas.
 Neural matching focuses on understanding the relationships between words and phrases in a query to match it with relevant documents, while RankBrain focuses on understanding the intent behind a query and providing relevant results.

 How are AI and machine learning different from each other?